 The surface of this trail is approximately 111km on sealed roads and 10km on cycle paths.
 The majority of this route follows the ‘Manawatu Scenic Route’ on roads with very little traffic but riders should still expect to encounter other road users at any time.
 The final 2km along Fitzherbert Ave to reach The Square is a busy four lane road but has cycle lanes in both directions.
 Riders should be confident riding in an urban environment, or may wish to walk their bikes on the footpath.

 FITNESS & SKILLS

-The surface of this trail is 100% sealed road, and includes a couple of good climbs.
+This route includes a couple of good climbs.
 It is grade 3 (intermediate) and best suited to reasonably fit riders with some cycle touring experience.
-Riders should have good road sense and be prepared to encounter traffic at any time.

 TYPE OF BIKE